Transform Pushword in a FlatFile CMS.

 My Page content Yeah !

-.md) and can be override by a property in yaml fronthomepage 's file could be named index.md or homepage.mdcustomPropertiesThe translations property handles the bidirectional many-to-many relationship between pages for internationalization (hreflang).
+parentPage and parent_page are equivalent)parent is automatically normalized to parentPage.md) and can be overridden with a slug property in the frontmatterhomepage can be named index.md or homepage.mdpublishedAt: draft sets the page as unpublished (null in DB)customPropertiesmainImage references a media filename (not a path)The translations property handles the bidirectional many-to-many relationship between pages for internationalization (hreflang).

 Key behaviors: